LivTel/Skycam-SkyMine/README.md

 # Installing

 You will first need to edit the system specific information (paths etc.) in etc/pipe/pipeline.ini, etc/pipe/PW\_LIST and etc/sex/params/*.sex files accordingly.

-You will also need to make sure you have a catalogue and output database installed/running.
-See the db/ and cat/ folders for more information regarding this.
+You will need to make sure that the catalogue webservices are running.

-If using the USNOB catalogue, you will need to build the query_usnob binary.
-This can be done from the src/ folder with:

-`make usnob`
+Catalogues are selected through the pipeline.ini file in etc/pipe/.
+Generally, we use the APASS database which has a better colour match to the unfiltered Skycam cameras.

-The pipeline is then invoked from the wrapper script src/run_pipe.py.
+The pipeline is invoked from the wrapper script src/run_pipe.py.

 # Running the pipeline